-Your built-in storage device contains the recovery partition where data for the system recovery is stored.
-If your computer includes a built-in flash memory storage drive, you might want to reduce the volume of the recovery partition by following these steps:
+Your built-in storage device contains the recovery partition where the data for the system recovery is stored.
+If your computer includes a solid state drive, you might want to reduce the volume of the recovery partition by following these steps:

-- See the online specifications to find out about your storage device configuration. - 1 Insert the recovery disc into the optical disc drive while your computer is on, turn off the computer, and then turn it on once again.

-Use the recovery disc you created upon delivery of your computer.

-- 2 Select your keyboard layout from the drop-down list and click Next.

-- 3 Select your operating system and click Next.

-- 4 Click VAIO Recovery Center.

-- 5 Click Restore Complete System and Start.

-- 6 Select Skip and click Next.
-You will be prompted to select whether or not to keep the VAIO Value-added contents.

-- 7 Select No and click Next.

-- 8 Follow the on-screen instructions.
+- 1 Insert a recovery disc into the optical disc drive while your computer is on, turn off the computer, and then turn it on once again. - Use recovery disc(s) you created upon delivery of your computer. - 2 Select your keyboard layout from the drop-down list and click Next. - 3 Select your operating system and click Next. - 4 Click VAIO Recovery Center. - 5 Click Restore Complete System and Start. - 6 Select Skip and click Next.
+You will be prompted to select whether or not to keep the VAIO Value-added contents. - 7 Select No and click Next. - 8 Follow the on-screen instructions.